Multiple Logos

 • PSO3: Ability to apply modern management techniques with a concern for environment upholding ethical values.

-1. Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+• PO 1: Engineering Knowledge: Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization as specified in WK1 to WK4 respectively to develop to the solution of complex engineering problems.
+(Cognitive Level:Apply)

-9. Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+• PO 8: Individual and Collaborative Team work: Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams

-11. Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+• PO 10: Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.

-12. Recognize the need for and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+• PO 11: Life-Long Learning: Recognize the need for, and have the preparation and ability for i) independent and life-long learning ii) adaptability to new and emerging technologies and iii) critical thinking in the broadest context of technological change.
+(WK8)

 Post Graduate – M.E.
 Energy Engineering